NoahCardoza/CloudProxy/README.md

 ## Environment variables

-To set the environment vars in Linux run `export LOG_LEVEL=debug` and then start FlareSolverr in the same shell.
+To set the environment vars in Linux run `export LOG_LEVEL=debug` and then start CloudProxy in the same shell.

 Name | Default | Notes
 |--|--|--|